jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-07-spring-training/draft/chapter-03.md

 —S (who is apparently going to MIT!!!)

-She hit send and then just sat there, staring at the inbox, willing a response to appear through sheer force of wanting.
+She hit send and then couldn't sit still.
+She paced her room, checked email obsessively, refreshed the page, checked her phone, came back to her laptop—

-It took six minutes.
-Six minutes that felt like six hours.
+And there it was.
+Six minutes later but feeling like six hours.
+Subject line: **Checking mail right now**

+She opened it with shaking hands:

 **From:** ethan.price@concordiaprep.edu
 **To:** sophia.chen@winnipegmail.ca